CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/test_plans/integration_test_plan.md

 ## 2. Test Scope

 The integration tests specifically target the AI Verifiable End Result defined in the Master Project Plan (`docs/PRDMasterPlan.v2.md:98`) for Phase 5, Micro Task 2: "Successful execution of all integration tests in the CI pipeline."
-These tests will validate the correct behavior of application logic that utilizes the `OpenEchoSystem.GuardClauses` library, ensuring that:
+These tests will validate the correct behavior of application logic that utilizes the `CosmicLexicon.Foundation.GuardClauses` library, ensuring that:

 *   Application methods correctly invoke guard clauses with appropriate arguments.
 *   Guard clauses, when triggered by invalid inputs, correctly throw the expected exceptions.